act-rules/act-rules.github.io/_rules/descriptive-label-cc0f0a.md

 #### Failed Example 4

-Label is [visible](#visible), but not included in accessibility tree, and does not describe the purpose of the associated element.
+Label is [visible][], but not included in accessibility tree, and does not describe the purpose of the associated element.

 ```html
 <p id="label_fname" aria-hidden="true">Menu</p>